AndhyGomez/Plan-It/README.md

 ## Compilation Instructions

 #### **(On Android Phone)**
-1. Download APK file to your computer
+1. Download APK file to your computer (app > release > app-release.apk)
 2. Allow third-party apps on your device (Menu > Settings > Security > check Unknown Sources)
 3. Connect android device to your computer as a media device
 4. Open your phone's folder